Zerschranzer/Ark-Survival-ascended-dedicated-server-without-docker/README.md

 2. Enter a unique name for the instance
 3. Edit the instance configuration file in your default text editor

-### Instance Configuration
+## Instance Configuration

+Each server instance in this manager is highly customizable, allowing for unique configurations to suit different gameplay needs.

+### Instance-Specific Files

-Each instance has its own configuration file (`instance_config.ini`) with the following settings:
+1. **`instance_config.ini`**: The main configuration file for each instance, containing the following settings:
    - ServerName
    - ServerPassword
    - ServerAdminPassword
    - MaxPlayers
    - MapName
    - RCONPort
    - QueryPort
    - Port
    - ModIDs
    - SaveDir
    - ClusterID

+2. **`GameUserSettings.ini`**: Located in the instance's directory within the `instances` folder.
+This file allows you to configure game-specific settings for each instance separately.

+3. **`Game.ini`** (Optional): You can add this file to the instance directory for additional game settings.
+If present, it will be applied when starting the instance.

+### Configuration Application

+- The script creates symlinks to ensure that the correct configuration files are loaded for each instance.
+- There's a 30-second delay before starting each instance.
+This delay allows time for the proper application of configurations, especially when switching between different instances.

+### Key Points:
+- Each instance can have unique settings in `instance_config.ini`, `GameUserSettings.ini`, and optionally `Game.ini`.
+- The use of symlinks and the start delay ensure that the correct configurations are always applied to the right instance.
+- This setup provides maximum flexibility, allowing you to run multiple server instances with varied configurations on the same machine.

+To modify an instance's configuration, edit the respective files in the instance's directory.
+The changes will be applied the next time you start the instance.

 ### Starting and Stopping Servers